Tjeldsundet

-The northern part is in Troms og Finnmark county between the municipalities of Harstad and Tjeldsund, while the southern part forms the border between Troms og Finnmark and Nordland counties between the municipalities of Tjeldsund and Lødingen.
+The northern part is in Troms county between Harstad Municipality and Tjeldsund Municipality, while the southern part forms the border between Troms and Nordland counties between Tjeldsund Municipality and Lødingen Municipality.
 The southern entrance to the strait begins at the Ofotfjorden at the village of Lødingen and the town of Harstad is located at the northern entrance of the strait where it empties into the Vågsfjorden.

 The Tjeldsund Bridge connects Hinnøya to the mainland by the E10 road, also known as King Olav's Road (Kong Olavs vei), part of which goes from the town of Harstad to Harstad/Narvik Airport, Evenes.